jaidevd/pyhht/docs/source/tutorials/hilbert_view_nonlinearity.rst

 A powerful variant of the Fourier transform is the wavelet transform.
 By using finite-support basis functions, wavelets are able to approximate even nonstationary data.
-These basis functions possess most of the desirable properties required for linear decomposition (like orthogonality, completenes , etc) and they can be drawn from a large dictionary of wavelets.
+These basis functions possess most of the desirable properties required for linear decomposition (like orthogonality, completeness , etc) and they can be drawn from a large dictionary of wavelets.
 This makes the wavelet transform a versatile tool for analysis of nonstationary data.
 But the wavelet transform is still a linear decomposition and hence suffers